bdeckard92/dupUT/02-Lesson-Plans/14-MVC/README.md

 ## Overview

-In this week's virtual classes, you'll { INTRODUCE THIS, REVIEW THAT, DISCUSS THE OTHER }.
+In this week's virtual classes, you'll mainly review Handlebars, including helper functions and partials.
+You will also review implementing sessions using `express-session`.

 You will also announce the upcoming group project and the group members during this week's Required Class.